pedro-vasconcelos-costa/ML-Threat-Detection/README.md

 # ML-Threat-Detection
 Prediction of malicious network connection events with Random Forest and Elastic-Net Regression in R and Python

-### * This report and plots are based on models developed in R.
+### * This report and plots are based on the models developed in R.
-### ** Similar models have been implemented in Python to accommodate different business requirements.
+### ** I have also implemented similar models in Python to accommodate different business requirements.
 ### *** In Python, certain libraries or methods used require one-hot encoding of categorical features.
 This process increases the dimensionality of the data and can lead to increased model complexity and potential overfitting, which may degrade model performance.
 As a result, the Python models showed slightly lower performance on certain metrics compared to the R models.
 However, they still exhibited similar trends and patterns as observed in the R models.

 ## 1. INTRODUCTION